-Deutsche Bank expects Origination & Advisory revenues to improve slightly with growth expected to come from its equity origination businesses, building on positive momentum seen at the beginning of the year, with debt origination and advisory staying broadly flat.
-In Global Transaction Banking, higher funding charge allocations, a persistently low interest rate environment in Europe and the strategic rationalization of its perimeter are expected to continue to weigh on revenues.
+In Global Transaction Banking, higher funding charge allocations, a persistently low interest rate environment in Europe and the strategic rationalization of Deutsche Bank's perimeter are expected to continue to weigh on revenues.
 For full year 2017, Deutsche Bank expects these to be lower compared to the prior year.

 Deutsche Bank remains committed to reduce costs across CIB and drive platform efficiency while enhancing regulatory compliance, control and conduct.
-Deutsche Bank's adjusted cost base (excluding litigation, impairment of goodwill and intangibles, severance and restructuring) is trending slightly lower for the full year 2017, in part due to favourable FX movements.
-The new CIB division expects to achieve a reduction of its adjusted costs by 2018 through streamlining its infrastructure to achieve further efficiencies in the CIB front and middle office functions and the supporting infrastructure, without exiting whole business lines.
-Nonetheless, in the near term, Deutsche Bank expects to continue to face pressure on its returns as Deutsche Bank continues to experience RWA increases, mainly driven by Operational Risk RWA and methodology changes.
-Deutsche Bank will maintain its focus on regulatory compliance, know-your-client (KYC) and client on-boarding process enhancement, system stability and control and conduct.
+Deutsche Bank's adjusted cost base (excluding litigation, impairment of goodwill and other intangibles, severance and restructuring) is expected to remain essentially flat for the full year 2017.
+In the near term Deutsche Bank expects to continue to face pressure on its returns due to slightly higher RWA, mainly driven by Operational Risk RWA and methodology changes.
+Deutsche Bank will maintain Deutsche Bank's focus on regulatory compliance, know-your-client (KYC) and client on-boarding process enhancement, system stability and control and conduct.

-Risks to outlook include the implementation of MiFID2 in 2018 and the potential impact on Deutsche Bank's business model of the exit process of the UK from the European Union.
+Risks to the outlook include the implementation of Markets in Financial Instruments Directive 2 (MiFID2) in 2018 and the potential impact on Deutsche Bank's business model of the exit process of the UK from the European Union.
 Uncertainty around central bank policies and ongoing regulatory developments also pose a risk, while challenges such as event risks and a slow-down in client activity may also impact financial markets.
-Despite this, Deutsche

-Bank believes that continued execution on the announced strategic priorities will position Deutsche Bank favourably to face potential challenges and capitalize on future opportunities.
+Despite this, Deutsche Bank believes that continued execution on the announced strategic priorities will position Deutsche Bank favorably to face potential challenges and capitalize on future opportunities.